 - Wait until the roots are at least 3 inches long before transferring your water cutting to a potting mix.
 Use a potting mix of 80% soil and 20% orchid potting bark or perlite for added drainage.

-If you have any specific problems with your monstera, read my related articles:
+Do you have any specific problems with your monstera?
+If so, read my related articles: